Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

 \textbf{Communications among Non-Terrestrial Platforms:} As is known, 71\% of the earth’s surface is covered by the ocean.
 Humans have only explored and charted 5\% of the ocean, and there are rich resources waiting to be explored in the ocean.
 As a result, more and more fixed or mobile offshore platforms (e.g., gas and oil rigs, scientific expeditions, and surveillance platforms) are being established to exploit the abundant resources on the seabed and explore the unknown environments.
 Nowadays, these platforms exchange data with their terrestrial controllers through renting satellite links, which inevitably results in long transmission latency.
 NSIN, which is much closer to these platforms, can be deployed as relay networks to establish the connection between them and their controllers.
 In this way, the end-to-end (E2E) transmission latency among these platforms and controllers can be significantly reduced.

 \textbf{Meteorological monitoring:} Meteorological monitoring (e.g., typhoon monitoring) is of great importance in both civilian and military research fields.
 Most existing meteorological monitoring systems are space- or ground-based.
 However, space-based systems face limitations in ensuring continuous monitoring due to satellite orbit constraints.
 Ground-based systems have limited detection ranges and poor flexibility.
 NSIN-based monitoring systems can overcome these shortcomings by offering continuous monitoring capabilities throughout the entire life cycle of climate phenomena like typhoons, snow, and rainfall.
-Therefore, the development of NSIN-based meteorological monitoring systems is expected to be a significant trend in the near future.
+Therefore, the development of NSIN-based meteorological monitoring systems is expected to be a significant trend in the near future. {Fig. \ref{fig:NSIN_typhoon} shows a proposal of monitoring typhoons we are working on using NSIN. }

 \textbf{Proliferation of IoT services:} Existing terrestrial infrastructures are limited and increasingly unable to support the highly demanding IoT services.
 For example, more and more IoT devices are expected to be deployed in such areas as forests, mountains, and oceans where there is no or rare TN coverage.
 In this context, NSIN is envisioned as a key infrastructure to complement existing terrestrial infrastructures to collect data or offload computationally intensive tasks from IoT devices and charge them in an efficient and cost-effective way \cite{DBLP:journals/iotj/JiaWDYH23,DBLP:conf/icoin/EiAPHH23,DBLP:journals/iotj/LakewTDC23,DBLP:journals/iotj/KangCMMFL23}.